 Address: Poljana Paska Miličevića 2000, 20000, Dubrovnik, Croatia

-This tour meets at the Large Onofrio’s Fountain and is led by a knowledgeable guide, who has countless behind-the-scenes stories to share with tourgoers.
-The guide will provide additional insight into the hit series and answer any burning questions you may have.
+This tour meets at the Large Onofrio’s Fountain and is led by a knowledgeable guide with countless behind-the-scenes stories to share with tourgoers.
+The guide will provide additional insight into the hit series and answer burning questions.

 Is Dubrovnik, Croatia, worth visiting?

 When you first come to this beautiful city, you’ll only wish you had visited sooner.
-Some of the best things to do in Dubrovnik include exploring Rector’s Palace, wandering the Old Town, taking a walk along the famous city walls, and soaking up some sun at Banje or Copacabana beaches.
-There are plenty of other attractions to explore, too, like going on a Game of Thrones tour, so make sure to fully explore everything this city has to offer.
+Some of the best things to do in Dubrovnik include exploring Rector’s Palace, wandering the Old Town, walking along the famous city walls, and soaking up some sun at Banje or Copacabana beaches.
+There are plenty of other attractions to explore, too, like going on a Game of Thrones tour, so make sure to explore everything this city has to offer fully.

 What is Dubrovnik, Croatia, known for?

-Dubrovnik is known for its famous Old Town, a UNESCO World Heritage Site, as well as its beautiful beaches, nearby islands, and rich cultural heritage.
+Dubrovnik is known for its famous Old Town, a UNESCO World Heritage Site, beautiful beaches, nearby islands, and rich cultural heritage.
 It is also home to several iconic filming locations from the hit HBO television series Game of Thrones.

 What are the best things to do with kids in Dubrovnik, Croatia?